Monday, March 31, 2008

 Finland is a violent place, except it doesn't seem to be.
 In fact, it seems to be a very safe place - which over all doesn't seem to make much sense, at least to outsiders.
 YLE reports on a "Violent Easter Weekend in Helsinki" which kind of sums it up.
 These two section in particular say much about the nature of violent Finnish crime:

 "Several violent crimes were reported in Helsinki during the Easter weekend.
-One man was killed and two other victims were injured in violent confrontations in private homes in the Finnish capital."
+One man was killed and two other victims were injured in violent confrontations in private homes in the Finnish capital."and of course:

 "Police say that alcohol was involved in all of the incidents."